 The purpose of this article is to assist candidates to develop their understanding of the topic of accounting for partnerships.
-As such, it covers all of the outcomes in Section H of the Study Guide for FA2.
-It also provides underpinning knowledge for candidates studying FFA/FA, Financial Accounting but it is not intended to comprehensively cover the Study Guides for those exams.
+As such, it covers all of the outcomes in Section H of the detailed Study Guide for FA2.
+It also provides underpinning knowledge for candidates studying FFA/FA but it is not intended to comprehensively cover the detailed Study Guides for those exams.

 There are a number of ways in which a partnership may be defined, but there are four key elements.